 Amber graduated in 2016 from Otago Polytechnic with a Bachelor of Occupational Therapy.
 Since graduating, she has completed additional study, gaining a Certificate of Personal Training.
 Amber has worked in acute ward settings, prior to joining the Southern Rehab team in January 2019.
 Based in Queenstown, Amber looks forward to utilising both qualifications, to provide Occupational Therapy and Rehab Professional services.
 Amber is passionate about clients mental and physical wellbeing and looks forward to guiding them through their rehabilitation journey.

-Rebekah graduated from Otago Polytechnic in 2015 with a Bachelor of Occupational Therapy and worked within an inpatient brain injury and neurorehabilitation setting.
-Rebekah joined the Southern Rehab team in 2017 and is completing postgraduate study to specialise in delivering paediatric therapy to the Central Otago region.
-Rebekah is passionate about high-quality outcomes for all clients.
-She works across the training for independence, concussion, pain management and vocational contracts to support people to live their best life.
+Rebekah graduated in 2015 with a Bachelor of Occupational Therapy and worked in inpatient brain injury and neurorehabilitation settings.
+Rebekah joined Southern Rehab in 2017 and is completing postgraduate study specialising in paediatric therapy.
+Rebekah is passionate about high-quality outcomes for clients and works in the training for independence, concussion, pain management and vocational teams to support people to live their best life.

 Dana works part-time in our Cromwell office.
 She has a background in administration and information management in the tertiary education sector.
 Dana also works as an administrator for a national children’s charity.

 Claire is a specialist Neuro-Rehabilitation Speech-Language Therapist.
 She graduated from the University of Central England in 2003, and worked across different clinical settings within the UK and New Zealand, including inpatient and community rehabilitation.
 She has a special interest in communication difficulties and is fully dysphagia trained.
 She aims for therapy to be relevant, functional and client-focused.